Gear We Use For Diving From Our Sailboat

 We have fallen in love with underwater photography as much as being underwater.
 Our gear is not top notch professional, but it gets the job done.
 Expect to see a legit rig/lighting kit added here someday soon (Dear Santa…).

 Our main underwater camera is the Sony rx100v with underwater housing.
 It’s hands down the best entry-level setup.
 It’s affordable but leaps and bounds better quality over any consumer action camera.

 Best Multipurpose Travel/Snorkel

 At the time of publishing, this camera doesn’t have an underwater housing but is waterproof up to 30ft.
-We use it for snorkeling only to avoid an accidental flooding.
-The quality and rugged durability of this camera can’t be beat.
+We use it for snorkeling only to avoid accidental flooding.
+The quality and rugged durability of this camera can’t be beaten.
 See a full review here:

 The Go Pro does still have its place in our arsenal.
 It’s a great all-around camera that gets the job done.
 Just don’t go down without the underwater housing.
 We’ve accidentally killed two cameras in the water.

 360 and Super Creative